 How Long Does It Take For Cats To Get Along?

-It can be rough going in the household until that happens, but it’s important to remember that you need to be patient with your cats.
+It can be rough going in a multi cat household until that happens, but it’s important to remember that you need to be patient with your cats.
 Change is stressful on animals, and they need time to adjust.
 They may even learn to tolerate each other a little sooner, but it could take them quite a while to be “friendly”.